Schedules may be found in fb.com/collegio/events.

 - the microphone may pick up audio directly from the celebrant, reader or crowd; it may also be placed directly in front (as close as possible) of a good speaker connected to an amplifier, or karaoke

-- two or three mics may be connected
+- two or three mics may be connected using splitters

-- note that the jack inserted into an Android smartphone is usually with three lines/four contacts, also called TRRS, while plain computer microphones only have one line/two contacts, also called TS – just use adaptors as needed
+- note that the jack inserted into an Android smartphone is usually with three lines/four contacts, also called TRRS, while plain computer microphones only have one line/two contacts, also called TS – just use the correct adaptors as needed

 Note: the above steps are complete to stream live to FB or YouTube (use a third party app for YouTube), without titles or graphics.